beeware/briefcase/docs/en/how-to/debugging/pdb.md

 To debug a bundled app, add `breakpoint()` somewhere in your code where the debugger should halt.

 Your app must then be modified to include a bootstrap that will connect to the VS Code debugger.
-This is done by passing the `--debug debugpy` option to `briefcase build`:
+This is done by passing the `--debug pdb` option to `briefcase build`:

 ```console
 $ briefcase build --debug pdb